Anish-Ramesh/Gold-Stock-Prediction-/README.md

 # Tata Power Next-Day Close Price Prediction

-This project trains and tests an LSTM model to predict **next-day closing prices** for **Tata Power** using daily OHLCV data and technical indicators.
+This project trains and tests an LSTM model to predict **next-day closing prices** for equities using daily OHLCV data and technical indicators.

+The pipeline is **generic for any company/stock** as long as you provide a similar daily CSV (with Date, Open, High, Low, Close/Price, Volume).
+In this repository we have **tested it on Tata stocks (Tata Power / Tata Motors)** and obtained good results.

 ## Files
 - **v3_delta.py**